SQL Anywhere

 SAP SQL Anywhere is a proprietary relational database management system (RDBMS) product from SAP.
 SQL Anywhere was known as Sybase SQL Anywhere prior to the acquisition of Sybase by SAP.

+History

+The database company Sybase obtained the SQL Anywhere technology as part of its acquisition of PowerBuilder vendor PowerSoft.

 Features

 SQL Anywhere can be run on Windows, Windows CE, Mac OS X, and various UNIX platforms, including Linux, AIX, HP-UX and Solaris.
 Database files are independent of the operating system, allowing them to be copied between supported platforms.
 The product provides several standard interfaces (ODBC, JDBC, and ADO.NET) and a number of special interfaces such as PHP and Perl.
 The engine supports stored procedures, user functions (using Watcom SQL, T-SQL, Java, or C/C++), triggers, referential integrity, row-level locking, replication, high availability, proxy tables, and events (scheduled and system events).
 Strong encryption is supported for both database files and client-server communication.

 Uses

 SQL Anywhere is used in several contexts, including as an embedded database, particularly as an application data store.
 For example, it is used in Intuit QuickBooks, in network management products, and in backup products.
 Its ability to be used with minimal administration is a distinguishing feature in this role.

 It can be used as a database server for work groups or for small or medium-sized businesses.
 It can also function as a mobile database.
 It includes scalable data synchronization technology that provides change-based replication between separate databases, including large server-based RDBMS systems.